Today's Top Gainer

 Corporate Social Responsibility

-In accordance with the requirements of Section 135 of Companies Act, 2013, your Company has a Corporate Governance and Social Responsibility Committee, which comprises Mr. Suresh Narayanan, Chairman and Managing Director (Chairman), Mr. Ravinder Narain and Dr. (Mrs.) Swati A. Piramal, Independent Non-executive Directors of the Company.
-The terms of reference of the Corporate Governance and Social Responsibility Committee is provided in the Corporate Governance Report.
+During the year under review, Ms. Rama Bijapurkar, Independent Non-Executive Director, was appointed as a Member of the Committee in place of Mr. Ravinder Narain.
+Accordingly, the Corporate Social Responsibility Committee was re-constituted and comprises of Dr. (Mrs.) Swati A. Piramal (Chairperson), Ms. Rama Bijapurkar, Independent Non-executive Director and Mr. Suresh Narayanan, Chairman and Managing Director of the Company.
+The terms of reference of the Corporate Social Responsibility Committee is provided in the Corporate Governance Report.
 Your Company has also formulated a Corporate Social Responsibility Policy (CSR Policy) which is available on the website of the Company at https://www.nestle . in/investors/policies.
-Annual report on CSR activities as required under the Companies (Corporate Social Responsibility Policy) Rules, 2014 has been appended as Annexure - 3 and forms integral part of this Report.
+Annual report on CSR activities as required under the Companies (Corporate Social Responsibility Policy) Rules, 2014 has been appended as Annexure - 3 and forms an integral part of this Boards Report.

 Business Responsibility Report

-The Business Responsibility Report as per Regulation 34 of the Listing Regulations is annexed as Annexure - 4 and forms integral part of the Annual Report.
+The Business Responsibility Report as per Regulation 34 of the Listing Regulations is annexed as Annexure - 4 and forms an integra part of the Annual Report.

-As per Section 148 of the Act read with Companies (Cost Records and Audits) Rules, 2014, as amended, on the recommendation of the Audit Committee, the Board of Directors had appointed M/s.
-Ramanath Iyer and Co., Cost Accountants, New Delhi (Registration No. 00019) being eligible and having sought appointment, as Cost Auditors of the Company, to carry out the cost audit of milk powder products manufactured by the Company falling under the specified Central Excise Tariff Act heading in relation to the financial year ending December 2016.
+As per Section 148 of the Act read with the Companies (Cost Records and Audit) Rules, 2014, the Audit Committee recommended and the Board of Directors appointed M/s.
+Ramanath Iyer and Co., Cost Accountants, New Delhi (Registration No. 00019) being eligible, as Cost Auditors of the Company, to carry out the cost audit of milk powder, etc. manufactured by the Company falling under the specified Customs Tariff Act Heading 0402 in relation to the financial year ending 31st December, 2018.
 The Company has received their written consent that the appointment is in accordance with the applicable provisions of the Act and rules framed thereunder.
-The remuneration of Cost Auditors has been approved by the Board of Directors on the recommendation of Audit Committee and the requisite resolution for ratification of remuneration of Cost Auditors by the members has been set out in the Notice of the 57th Annual General Meeting of your Company.
+The remuneration of Cost Auditors has been approved by the Board of Directors on the recommendation of Audit Committee and in terms of the Act and Rules thereunder requisite resolution for ratification of remuneration of the Cost Auditors by the members has been set out in the Notice of the 59th Annual General Meeting of your Company.

 Meetings of the Board

-Six meetings of the Board of Directors were held during the year.
+During the year, the Board of Directors had seven Board meetings.
 For details of the meetings of the Board, please refer to the Corporate Governance Report.

 Extract of Annual Return

-The extract of the Annual Return of the Company is annexed as Annexure - 6 and forms integral part of this Report.
+The extract of the Annual Return of the Company is annexed as Annexure - 6 and forms an integral part of this Boards Report.

 Details of Loans and Investments